-Therefore, if Crypto.com continues to present the same ‘transaction decline’ message, even after trying all the fixes, it’s time you enquire if your bank allows crypto-transactions or not.
+Therefore, if Crypto.com continues to present the same ‘transaction decline’ message, even after trying all the fixes, it’s time you enquire if your bank allows crypto transactions or not.

-Having trouble with your bank?
+Are you having issues with your bank?
 Find out the best crypto-friendly banks in the UK.

-Why are Crypto.com Card Transactions being Declined?
+Why was my Crypto.com Card Declined?